AidanPine/TimeBlock/README.md

 Type “npm install” to install the required dependencies for the project.

 Finally, type “npm start” to see this project running in your local host.

+# The Team
+TimeBlock is currently maintained by Evan Brooks, Aidan Piñeiro, Hyoyoung Jin, and Peter Salmon